KosinskiLab/pyTME/doc/quickstart/contribution.rst

 4. **Testing**: Write tests for any new features or bug fixes.
 Ensure that all tests pass before submitting a pull request.

-5. **No Unnecessary Getters and Setters**: Avoid using getters and setters unless they provide clear value, such as data validation or computed properties.

-6. **Commit Messages**: Write meaningful commit messages that describe the implications of your changes.

-7. **Stay Updated**: Make sure your fork and local copies are updated regularly from the main branch to avoid merge conflicts.

 Contribution Workflow
 ----------------------